-Monsoon is one of the oldest weather observations, an economically important weather pattern and the most anticipated weather event and unique weather phenomenon.
+Monsoon is one of the oldest weather observations, an economically important weather pattern, and the most anticipated weather event and unique weather phenomenon.
 Yet it is only partially understood and notoriously difficult to predict.

-The unique geographical feature of the Indian subcontinent, along with associated atmospheric, oceanic and geographical components, is extremely influential in ensuring the anticipated behavior for a monsoon in the Indian subcontinent.
-It has significant impact on the overall well-being of subcontinent residents.
+The unique geographical feature of the Indian subcontinent, along with associated atmospheric, oceanic, and geographical components, is extremely influential in ensuring the anticipated behavior for monsoon in the Indian subcontinent.
+It has a significant impact on the overall well-being of subcontinent residents.

-Everybody knows that monsoon is on the way.
+Everybody knows that the monsoon is on the way.
 This change in the weather is always welcome but monsoon seasons have its own potential hazards.
 Most of the hazards can be prevented by taking some extra care during monsoon season.

 MONSOON PREPAREDNESS AT CONSTRUCTION SITE

 The general precautions for monsoon season at the construction site are listed below:

 Provide preventive measures and guidance to project management, employees, contractor employees, and visitors.
 It focuses on the Loss/ damage control measures and the management systems in mitigation and prevention.